SkyDrive SD-05

 - Windows: Panoramic wrap around windows allowing forward, left, right visibility for spectacular views with a solid roof above the passenger compartment

-- Tail: Extending from the rear of the fuselage are two rear vertical booms that connect to a downward sloping horizontal stabilizer with vertical fins on each end of the horizontal stabilizer.
+- Tail: A modified boom mounted tail.
+Extending from the rear of the fuselage are two rear vertical booms that connect to a downward sloping horizontal stabilizer with vertical fins on each end of the horizontal stabilizer.

-- Landing gear: Fixed skid landing gear, the rear of each skid is an angled-inward vertical fin
+- Landing gear: Fixed skid landing gear, at the rear of each skid is an angled-outward vertical fin

 Company Insights: